Why we're needed

 At Little Village, we believe in every child’s right to a good childhood, and the desire all parents have to give their children the best possible start in life.
 Unfortunately, through our work we see how families can quickly become trapped in poverty by the lack of a safety net, now made much worse by the pandemic.

 Why do families get referred to Little Village?

-There are a wide range of reasons for families being referred to Litle Village.
-In 2021:
+There are a wide range of reasons for families being referred to Little Village.
+In 2022:

 - 35% of families were homeless or living in temporary accommodation

 - 12% of families were dealing with domestic abuse